LifeLongThinker/Publications/005 Visitor Pattern Exemplified in TypeScript/Index.md

 Every developer working with compositional data structures (Hello, [Trees](https://en.wikipedia.org/wiki/Tree_(data_structure))!) will eventually come across the **Visitor Pattern**, especially if their data is very heterogeneous (e.g. different types of tree nodes) and needs to work with an open set of operations on these.

-In this article I will show what the Visitor Pattern is and how it can help you write robust and *SOLID* code when facing said adversaries.
+In this article I will show what the Visitor Pattern is and how it can help you write robust and [*SOLID*](https://en.wikipedia.org/wiki/SOLID) code when facing said adversaries.

 I will exemplify the pattern with the help of a real-world example written in TypeScript.
 The example will be a simple notebook app.
-We will start with a naive implementation of base features and see where our code needs improving.
+We will start with a naive implementation of basic features and see where our code needs improving.

 Along the way you will learn about the following core concepts of software development in general, and Object-Oriented Programming specifically:

 * Compositional data types: trees and nodes
 * KISS principle: Keep It Simple, Stupid!
-* Polymorphism and polymorphous behavior in OOP
+* Polymorphism and polymorphic behavior in OOP
 * SOLID Code I: Single-Responsibility Principle (SRP)
 * SOLID Code II: Open-Closed Principle (OCP)
 * Double Dispatch